microsoft/clrmd/doc/v2_roadmap.md

 1. Blocking Objects - will be either reference code or in a separate library.
 2. GCRoot - I want folks to share an implementation but it will likely be pushed to a separate library.

+# Features under consideration (not commited to)

+1. Allow x64 process to debug x32 dumps.
+This is very, very difficult to acheive architecturally, because CLR's underlying debugging API is native code and deeply tied to architecture.
+I don't believe I will be able to implement this reasonably, but I intend to take a close look at it.
+2. Thread safety.
+Is it possible to inspect the heap from multiple threads without too much of a perf penalty?
+The real issue with this is the DbgEng based IDataReader does not support access from multiple threads.
+This is theoretically possible using a custom dump reader.
+3. A way to control the amount of memory ClrMD caches.